ciplogic/CleanupRoses/docs/LiveSteps.md

 Add "RosesSpecs.txt" to docs (I had it open as a browser tab, but I forgot to add it to this repo as a reference)

+8:25 Start extracting magic string constants.
+It would make it less likely to get typos.
+Especially GildedRose.cs is aggravating.
+Also Program.cs contains them.